scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 Crab contains a recommender engine, in fact, several types beginning with conventional in the literature user-based and item-based recommenders.
 It provides an assortment of components that may be plugged together and customized to create an ideal recommender for a particular domain.
-The toolkit is implemented using Python and the scientific enviroments for numerical applications such as Scipy and NumPy.
+The toolkit is implemented using Python and the scientific environments for numerical applications such as Scipy and NumPy.
 The decision of choosing those libraries is because they are widely used in scientific computations specially in python programs.
-Another reason is because the framework uses the Scikit-learn toolkit as dependant, which provides basic components from our recommender interfaces derive.
+Another reason is because the framework uses the Scikit-learn toolkit as dependant, which provides basic components from our recommender interfaces derive [Scikitlearn]_ .
 The Figure :ref:`egfig` presents the relationship between these basic components.
 Not all Crab-based recommenders will look like this -- some will employ different components with different relationships, but this gives a sense of the role of each component.